-A large new study spearheaded by researchers at Montreal’s McGill University found a rare genetic variant with a large impact on bone mineral density and the propensity for some people to fracture bones more easily than others.
+A large new study spearheaded by researchers at Montreal’s McGill University found a rare genetic variant with a large impact on bone density and the propensity for some people to fracture bones more easily than others.

 This study – a meta-analysis that pooled data from 27 different cohorts totaling more than 53,000 people and included contributions from researchers at almost 100 different institutions including 23andMe – sheds new light on the genetics behind bone mineral density and fractures.

 But the work also illustrates the potential for whole genome sequencing and the power of large reference panels like those developed by the 1000 Genome Project and UK 10K to identify rare variants that have a strong influence on common traits and diseases.

 “Our study illustrates that larger reference panels, covering relevant ethnicities, will facilitate the discovery of low frequency and rare variants,” the authors said.

 This approach offers a promising avenue for finding what scientists refer to as the “missing heritability” problem.
 For many conditions scientists know that genetics plays an outsized role in its heritability – or the variation of a condition within a population that is due to genetics.
 But scientists have yet to identify many of the genetic factors involved, thus the term “missing heritability.”